-- (i) Status of compliance - The Group strove to engage in awareness building activities for all directors, officers, executive fellows and employees to embrace "Nikon Code of Conduct." - The Group companies in Japan and abroad conducted an awareness survey and gave feedback on the survey results to each workplace as well as providing guidance for improvement as needed. - The Group provided education on competition laws both in Japan and overseas in efforts to strengthen compliance. - The Group reported on the status of compliance promotion activities such as various compliance education programs and the awareness survey, etc. to the Compliance Committee and gave feedback to each division to improve and enhance the compliance awareness. - The Group strove to spread the Code of Conduct Hotline, while appropriately handling matters reported to the Hotline. - (ii) Status of risk management - The Risk Management Committee was held twice a year within the Group. - The Group performs risk assessment, and creates a "risk map" based on the result.
+- (i) Status of compliance - The Group strove to engage in awareness building activities for all directors, officers, executive fellows and employees to embrace "Nikon Code of Conduct." - The Group conducted an awareness survey in the Group companies in Japan and gave feedback on the survey results to each workplace as well as providing guidance for improvement as needed. - The Group provided education on competition laws both in Japan and overseas in efforts to strengthen compliance. - The Group reported on the status of compliance promotion activities such as various compliance education programs and the awareness survey, etc. to the Compliance Committee and gave feedback to each division to improve and enhance the compliance awareness. - The Group strove to spread the Code of Conduct Hotline, while appropriately handling matters reported to the Hotline.

+(ii) Status of risk management

+- The Risk Management Committee was held twice a year within the Group. - The Group performs risk assessment, and creates a "risk map" based on the result.
 "Risk map" displays the impact scale and event probability of risks.
-For items assessed as high risk, the Group checks the status with the relevant divisions and makes efforts to reduce the risk, such as considering counter measures. - In operating its business, the Group has formulated management standards that specify the scope of operations to be monitored as well as standard processes and policies.
-To promote the operation of these standards and the improvement of its internal controls, the Group has reorganized part of its structure in April 2023.
-By doing so, the Group strives to establish a risk management system.
+For items assessed as high risk, the Group considers counter measures with each division and makes effort to reduce the risk. - The Group has established a risk management system to improve the Group's internal controls.
+The Group collects and analyzes risk information derived from issues raised by audits of Internal Audit Department, and monitors the status of improvement.